 Through the City of San Francisco

-Hwy 1 is known as 19th Avenue in San Francisco, leading to the Golden Gate Bridge.
+In the city of San Francisco, Hwy 1 is a street: 19th Avenue.
+It leads to the Golden Gate Bridge.
 It's a busy street with little to see and traffic that's more than annoying.
-You can get through town more easily by merging with I-280 north of Pacifica or taking CA Hwy 35 north and following the coastline.
+You can get through town more easily by merging with I-280 north of Pacifica or by taking CA Hwy 35 north and following the coastline.

-North of the bridge, the official highway name is Shoreline Highway.
+North of the Golden Gate Bridge, the official highway name of Highway 1 is Shoreline Highway.
 It passes along some dramatic coastline, through scenic Marin, Sonoma and Mendocino Counties.
 It ends north of Rockport, where it turns inland toward Leggett and disappears.

 Tips and Advice

-These tips and ideas will help make your drive most pleasant:
+These tips and ideas will help make your trip more pleasant: